Jan-Ian-Failenschmid/The-predictive-validity-of-weighted-combinations-of-predictors-and-criteria/README.md

     install.packages(c("shiny", "purrr", "rhandsontable", "shinyBS"))

 Now you can run the app.

+### Citing

+To cite this application please use:

+Failenschmid, J. I., Neumann, M., Meijer, R. R., & Niessen, A. S. M. (2021). *The predictive validity of weighted combinations of predictors and criteria* [Shiny app]. https://linktr.ee/Failenschmid_et_al_2021

 ### References